Sasha: Creative Goal-Oriented Reasoning in Smart Homes with Large Language Models: Background Related Work

 \subsection{Smart environments \& user goals}

-The concept of a smart environment falls under Weiser's vision for ubiquitous computing, where computing capabilities embedded in everyday devices are used to unobtrusively meet the needs of people~\cite{weiser1999computer}.
-A smart environment relies on networked devices and sensors embedded in light bulbs, commodity appliances, wearables, and the built environment to sense and respond to users' needs~\cite{dunne2021survey}.
-Coordinating devices and sensors in the built environment using some form of ``intelligence'' has broad applications in building management~\cite{kim2022design}, infrastructure~\cite{branny2022smarter}, healthcare~\cite{acampora2013survey}, and in homes~\cite{alaa2017review}.
-We focus specifically on smart homes, which Lutolf described as ``the integration of different services within a home by using a common communication system'' that ``includes a high degree of intelligent functionality and flexibility''~\cite{lutolf1992}.
-We consider smart homes from a socio-technical perspective (i.e., how do they support \emph{people}), rather than from a strictly technical perspective (i.e., what can they do), since this ultimately influences whether or not the user experience is one people want to incorporate in their daily lives~\cite{wilson2015smart}.
-In a recent socio-technical analysis of smart home requirements, Reisinger et al. identify customizability, automation, accessibility, reliability, and low latency as primary concerns~\cite{reisinger2022user}.
+``Smart environments'' align with Weiser's vision for ubiquitous computing, where computing capabilities embedded in everyday devices are used to unobtrusively meet peoples' needs~\cite{weiser1999computer}.
+A smart environment relies on networked devices and sensors embedded in light bulbs, appliances, wearables, and the built environment to sense and respond to these needs~\cite{dunne2021survey}.
+Using some form of ``intelligence'' in the built environment to coordinate devices and sensors has broad applications in building management~\cite{kim2022design}, infrastructure~\cite{branny2022smarter}, healthcare~\cite{acampora2013survey}, and homes~\cite{alaa2017review}.
+We focus on smart homes, which Lutolf described as ``the integration of different services within a home'' that ``includes a high degree of \ldots flexibility''~\cite{lutolf1992}.
+We consider smart homes from a socio-technical perspective (i.e., how do they support \emph{people}), rather than from a strictly technical perspective (i.e., what can they do), since this ultimately influences whether people choose to incorporate them in their daily lives~\cite{wilson2015smart}.
+In a recent socio-technical analysis of smart homes, Reisinger et al. identify customizability, automation, accessibility, reliability, and low latency as primary concerns~\cite{reisinger2022user}.
 Each of these influences our approach.